MivleDK/Dat3SemFlow2Week1/README.md

 # Dat 3 sem, flow 2 Week 1

-## Flow 2 week 1 day 2
-Mainly entity exercises with JPA annotation for database configurations.

-## Flow 2 week 1 day 3
-Implementing af REST API with GET, PUT, POST & DELETE capabilities.

-## Flow 2 week 1 day 4
+## Flow 2 week 1 day 5
-Implementing Address functionality with a bi-directional relationship (one-to-one)"
+Address functionality now cascades with the Person entity.
+Deleting a person from the DB also removes the address.

+Part 5 (Red) was not completed